 - Westat observed a wide distribution of impacts (both positive and negative) for each of the three outcomes (Attendance, STAAR Mathematics, and STAAR Reading).
 This suggests that state-wide aggregate evaluations are not representative of outcomes at the center level. - The impacts appear to be normally distributed, and centered near 0.
 It is possible that the measurement error inherent in estimating quasi-experimental impacts for small grade-level samples could be responsible.

-However several programs exhibited two consecutive years of positive impacts.
-This year-to-year replicability suggests real student impacts can be identified. - The median of the impact distributions are approximately 0 for STAAR outcomes, and positive and small for attendance, similar to aggregate effect sizes identified in other pooled 21st CC evaluations^{viii}, and the one completed for Texas^{ix}. - Westat identified a program with two consecutive years of strong mathematics impacts.
+small grade-level samples could be responsible.
+However, several programs exhibited two consecutive years of positive impacts.
+This year-to-year replicability suggests real student impacts can be identified.

+- Westat identified a program with two consecutive years of strong mathematics impacts.
 Upon investigation, this program had developed a new mathematics booster program aligned with the district curriculum. - Westat invited the program to a full-day meeting to understand the nature and implementation details of the booster program.